“Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed…”

 because he was to be blamed

 Literally, “was to be blamed” is to know something against someone, to condemn him.
-When Peter first arrived in Antioch, he partook of meals without regard to Mosaic food regulations.
-When James’s representatives came to Antioch, Peter withdrew from the Gentiles because he was afraid of the Judaizers.
+When Peter first arrived in Antioch, he partook in meals without regard to Mosaic food regulations.
+When James’s representatives came to Antioch, Peter withdrew from the Gentiles because he feared the Judaizers.
 Others soon followed Peter’s example.
-They were “carried away” by his model.
+They were “carried away” by his model of legalism.
 Peter was blatantly wrong in this.

-Paul called Peter on this compromise, for he had taken the cowardly way out of the conflict between believers.
-For expediency reasons, Peter became a faker.
-He denied God’s grace by an act of compromise.
-The church at Antioch was on the move.
-Paul and Barnabas catapulted the service of this church by their grace teaching.
-Because of this, most of the missionary movements launched from Antioch and not from Jerusalem.
+Paul called Peter on this compromise, for he had taken the cowardly way out of the conflict between believers in Antioch.
+Peter became a faker for expediency reasons.
+He departed from God’s grace by an act of concession by siding with legalistic Judaizers.
+The church at Antioch was on the move; they had already launched their first missionary journey.
+Paul and Barnabas catapulted the service of this church by their grace teaching to the Gentiles.
+Because of this, most missionary movements from this point launched from Antioch, not Jerusalem.

 A mature person can take rebuke objectively.

-Sin can overtake even the finest of men when they leave their guard down.
+Sin can overtake even the finest men when they let their guard down.
 When fine men fall, they leave a bad example for many others.